 Hotends come torqued out-of-the-box, but it is still recommended to heat your extruder to ~200°C and retighten the barrel to the nozzle.
 This will eliminate any chance that the hotend could leak.
 It is OK if it doesn’t rotate.
 Don’t overtighten – you could break the barrel at the heat break.

 The upper PTFE feed tube is optional.
 It helps to align filament when loading, which can be difficult with rigid materials like PLA.
 Place the PTFE tube sharp-side down, so that the contour fits between the idler and the roller.

 For an advanced maneuver, try “hot-swapping” your filament.
 Put a new length in as the last one is just ending.
 This is risky, especially if you have high retraction set, but fun.

 Bonus step - Feed tube and wire harness holder

 You might have a feed tube for a filament spool mounted low.
 There is a threaded hole on the Arm designed to allow the installation of a feed tube holder and/or harness strain relief.
 We recommend using Semiflex for the print.
 You download the STL file below.
 (There is no screw provided for this.)

 Bonus step - Replacing Nozzle

-Remove the entire extruder assembly from the X-carriage by unscrewing the two mounting block screws.
-Using the two included wrenches, unscrew the nozzle while applying counter-pressure to the barrel.
+Heat up the hotend to 200C.
+Unscrew the nozzle with the supplied wrench.
 Thread the new nozzle in until it is in contact with the heater block, or within 1mm.
-Use the wrenches to torque the nozzle while applying counter-pressure to the nozzle.
+Use the wrench to torque the nozzle while the hotend is hot.
 The nozzle must be tight because it creates a seal against the barrel to prevent material from oozing out.